What is a PCI DSS RoC?

 Did you know?

-By conducting a PCI DSS risk assessment, you can help your organisation to:
+By conducting scoping and gap analysis, you can help your organisation:

-- Identify and understand the potential risks to its CDE.
+- Identify and understand the potential risks to its CDE (cardholder data environment);

-Do you need to conduct a PCI audit?
+Do you need to be audited for PCI DSS compliance?

 Our engagement process